 So what can solo travel give you that a relationship, Chanel handbag, and Netflix can’t?

 Well, let me start by saying I can see the benefits of a tall, dark, handsome piece of eye candy to fall in love with.
-I can also see why my penchant for Chanel lipsticks gives me a buzz each time I pop on a new layer in the mornings.
-And, I can see, with the best of them, why I can enjoy a night curled up on the sofa glued to the entire series of Emily in Paris.
-But, if I pause and ask myself why does anyone want any of these, the answer is one reason and one reason only, the feelings they create inside of us.
+I can also see why my penchant for Chanel lipsticks gives me a buzz.
+I love to pop on a new layer in the mornings.
+And, I can see, with the best of them, why I can enjoy a night curled up on the sofa.
+It’s fun to be glued to the entire series of Emily in Paris.
+But, if I pause and ask myself why does anyone want any of these, the answer is one reason and one reason only.
+It’s the feelings they create inside of us.

 Don’t get me wrong.
-I’ve nothing against any love interest and a girl can always hope a 007 type is going to cross her solo travel path and whisk her off her feet.
-However as the world is rapidly changing and how people want to live, one thing has become more dominant than ever before, and that is the freedom to live life in a way where you can be 100% yourself.
+I’ve nothing against any love interest.
+And a girl can always hope a 007 type is going to cross her solo travel path and whisk her off her feet.
+However as the world is rapidly changing and how people want to live, one thing has become more dominant than ever before.
+That is the freedom to live life in a way where you can be 100% yourself.

 So cool those jets.
 It doesn’t mean the end of handbag shopping, Mr. Right and ‘Emily in Paris 3’!
 It just means what we once thought of as aspirational is beginning to change.
 A plus-one may be part of the life you want and that’s ok but heh, it’s not the be-all and end-all for many.